PhilT95/athenlyx/docs/applications/safeline/index.md

 Once the deployment is completed, which is signaled by the command finishing, you can access the Web UI of SafeLine using `https://safeline-ip:9443/`.
 You can also replace the IP address with an already configured DNS name.

-!!! tip "Reset Safeline password
+!!! tip "Reset Safeline password"

     Usually, after deployment a new login will be generated and will be presented within the console.
 If this isn't the case, you can use the following command to reset the password.

     ```console